Last Updated: April 25, 2022, 11:26 AM ET

-Bachelor of Information (BI) General Program & Admissions Webinar
+Bachelor of Information (BI) — General Program & Admissions Webinar

-2019/2020 Information Days (MI / MMSt / CDP):
+2022 / 2023 Virtual Information Days (MI / MMSt / CDP)

 Attend an Information Day and hear from current students, faculty and staff about course work, work integrated learning opportunities, financial aid, admission requirements, etc. in the Master of Information (MI) & Master of Museum Studies (MMSt) Programs; as well as the Combined Degree Program (CDP) option (MI + MMSt).
 Find out about career prospects, student services, admission requirements, internships, practicum and more.